Saharufus/Face_Rec/README.md

 Before we start, we will separate our data in this 3 folders: `positive, negative and anchor`.

+We need to make sure we have pictures of ourselves and from random people in all of our folders in a balanced way (positive, negative and anchor).

 **Let’s start! 🚀**

 ### 1. Build the dataset with images of ourselves: we are going to use Open CV which allows the access to our camera.
 We need to make sure the resolution of the image is 255x255.